Treemaps in Power BI

 Want to watch someone else create a treemap first?
 Skip to 2:10 in this video to watch Amanda create a treemap.

 Or, create your own treemap.
 These instructions use the Retail Analysis Sample.
-To follow along, sign in to Power BI service (not Desktkop) and select Get Data > Samples > Retail Analysis Sample > Connect > Go to dashboard.
+To follow along, sign in to Power BI service and select Get Data > Samples > Retail Analysis Sample > Connect > Go to dashboard.
 Creating visualizations in a report requires edit permissions to the dataset and report.
 Luckily, the Power BI samples are editable.
-But if someone shares a report with you, you won't be able to add new visualizations.
+But you can't add visualizations to a report that soeone has shared with you.

 Select the "Total stores" tile to open the Retail Analysis sample report.